Symbolic reflection on mortality

 Chisenhale Dance Space 2018, hARTslane Gallery 2022

 The Homeless Garden explores visual and aural composition in performance through symbolic action, text and a participatory ritual.
-Inspired by Kollontai’s writing ‘Working Woman and Mother’ the audience reads testimonies from various perspectives on pregnancy, birth, and parenthood, while Bilon births soil from under her gown.
+Inspired by Kollontai’s writing ‘Working Woman and Mother’ the audience reads personal testimonies on pregnancy, birth, and parenthood from various socio-economic perspectives, while Bilon births soil from under her gown.
 Eventually, a garden is created.
-The audience plant flowers and water them while Bilon facilitates a discussion about the art of care and the importance of pleasure.
+The audience plant flowers and water them while Bilon facilitates a conversation of what climate change has got to do with female sexual pleasure.

 “The multilayered symbolism is both profound and raw” ... “a very meaningful and edgy piece of work” ... “beyond acting, a completely immersive experience” ...... “performance was astonishing, extremely arresting and very emotionally and spiritually charged...”